Virgil615404/Ascon-Hash256-on-RISC-V/README.md

 ## License

 MIT (see LICENSE file).
 The Ascon‑Hash256 Verilog core is based on the work of Robert Primas (https://github.com/rprimas/ascon-verilog) released under CC0‑1.0.
-Modifications are indicated in the source files.